- openEuler Fails to Start After It Is Installed to the Second Disk

 An Exception Occurs During the Selection of the Installation Source

-After the installation source is selected, the message “Error checking software selection” is displayed.
+After the selection of the installation source, the message “Error checking software selection” is displayed.

 This is because the software package dependency in the installation source is abnormal.